 Step Sheet: Click here to download.

 Moving on into the current millennium!
 In 2001, we saw George W. Bush assume the presidency.
-Cost of living-wise, a gallon of gas was only 1.26!
-And Eternal Flame from Atomic Kitten and Lord of the Rings: The Fellowship of the Ring was what we were singing along to and watching.
+The cost of living; a gallon of gas was only 1.26!
+And the amazing spectacle of the Lord of the Rings: The Fellowship of the Ring had us all going to the movies.

 I know that in the face of such a tumultuous and pivotal moment in our history, this is just a little tiny footnote, but this is the year line dancing got the still popular and fairly challenging dance: Chill Factor!